 - generously topped with crisp cinnamon oat crumble

-- bakery-style taste
+- bakery-style taste and muffin top

 - unassumingly vegan